Morgan-Griffiths/RouteMuse/README.md

 _Proximal Policy Optimization_

-**Input**
+#### **Input**

-distance
+- distance

-**Possible Inputs**
+#### **Possible Inputs**

-All historical routes - for calculation of distance between suggested routes and historical routes Current routes - for calculation of distance between suggested routes and current routes
+- All historical routes - for calculation of distance between suggested routes and historical routes
+- Current routes - for calculation of distance between suggested routes and current routes

-**Outputs**
+#### **Outputs**

 Route suggestions (Array of routes with 1s in the appropriate categories)

 This will then be converted into JSON format to be fed back into the database as a planning document.

-_Additional terms_
+#### _Additional terms_

-Novelty term: Increase the value of novel routes.
+- Novelty term: Increase the value of novel routes.
 This could be a distance from other routes.
 When distance is high, the factor should be possitive.
 When distance is low, the factor should be subtractive.

-Entropy penalty: Penalize stationary route generation. (similarity between previous and current routes) More for keeping the weights moving.
+- Entropy penalty: Penalize stationary route generation (similarity between previous and current routes).
+More for keeping the weights moving.
 High when the distance between weights is small.

-**Restrictions**
+#### **Restrictions**

-Wall type is a hard restriction on styles.
+- Wall type is a hard restriction on styles.
-Number of styles can vary by route.
+- Number of styles can vary by route.
-Number of techniques can vary by route.
+- Number of techniques can vary by route.

 ## Setting the suggested routes

 After the routes are created then we move on to the distribution of those routes across the setting team.
 The goal is to inspire and motivate the setters to close the gap to the goals, while improving their own setting skill.

-**Setter Attributes**
+#### **Setter Attributes**

 Historical route distribution.
 Time taken to create routes.